sobstel/golazon-legacy/README.md

 Golazon
 =======

-Football data <a href="http://mnmlist.com/w/">mnmlist</a> way. (prototype / proof of concept)
+Football data <a href="http://mnmlist.com/w/">mnmlist</a> way.

 * extremely lightweight (~26KB gzipped in total!)
-* no images, no cookies, no tracking, no popups, no ads, no subscriptions, no analytics, no social sharing, no comments, no bullshit (<a href="http://mnmlist.com/w/">minimal web</a>)
+* no images, no cookies, no tracking, no popups, no ads, no subscriptions, no analytics, no social sharing, no comments, no bullshit
 * remembers user choices to personalize order of search results and live matches
 * content loaded from cache whenever possible (and it's nearly always possible)

-It has some glitches here and there yet it works pretty well already.
+It's a prototype (proof of concept and it has some glitches here and there yet it works pretty well already.

 Why?
 Wanted to have scores & standings website for myself, so I can check scores on very slow connection (when on holidays, off to mountains or woods, etc).